 Sometimes it is difficult to find the answers to all your questions before visiting the Magic Kingdom.
-We have created a new section on Modern Life Is Good which answers many of these questions.
-Previously a lot of this information was available within this guide, but we feel the new format is more accessible and has allowed us to expand the information.
+We have created a new section on Modern Life Is Good which answers many of these questions about the Magic Kingdom.

 If you have a specific Magic Kingdom question the links will take you straight to the advice:

 - Guest Relations at The Magic Kingdom

 - Available to Hire at The Magic Kingdom

 - Disabilities at The Magic Kingdom

 - Lost & Found at the Magic Kingdom

 - Charging your Mobile Phone at the Magic Kingdom